 4. Manage your heat regulation and hot flushes by managing your weight gain.
 Hot flushes are experienced as a feeling of sudden heat in upper part of the body including the face, neck, chest, and arms.
 They also involve dilation of blood vessels in the skin and an increased heartbeat.
 Hot flushes can also be caused by underlying health problems, drinking alcohol, using food additives, taking certain medications and increased weight gain.
 [Sadeghi, Khalili et al, 2012; Kodoth, et al, 2022].

 If you are struggling with your symptoms and weight gain, then I hope you can join me sometime in 2023.
 It would be my privilege to introduce you to the lifestyle change strategies that are evidenced for you as you move through menopause and into your healthy ageing years beyond.
-If you are struggling with your weight, then my Transform Me programme annual sale is underway.
-You can learn more about it HERE.
+If you are struggling with your weight, then my Transform Me programme is for you, otherwise choose the Circuit Breaker programme.
+You can learn more about these powerful world-class programmes HERE.

-You only need 60 minutes a week over the 12 weeks to listen to each module that opens up in your private learning hub.
+You only need 60 minutes a week over the 12 weeks to listen to each module that opens up in your private learning hub and then put the changes into action.
 As well, my private coaching community is where I post regular updates for you and you stay connected with me too.